 Book an e-assist Handcycle Lesson for free

-We currently have two handcycles and are trying to bootstrap this program out of a private residence, so realize availability may be limited and be prepared to ride on streets with cars.
+We currently have two handcycles and are trying to bootstrap this program out of a private residence (map here), so realize availability may be limited and be prepared to ride on streets with cars.

 During your lesson you will transfer the e-assist handcycle you see in all the pictures above and we will go for a ride around the neighborhood.
+We have a specially built shed that helps make transfers easier (video).
 Generally the first ride is somewhere between 30 minutes and an hour, but once you become comfortable on the bike, longer rides are where the fun begins.
 Our “epic ride” includes a 17 mile ride to Los Altos, where they have some excellent pizza…

 If you click on the “book lesson” link below you can request a reservation slot and we will follow up with instructions on how to proceed.